arlofonseca/fivem-parking/README.md

 - **fuel** _(optional)_
   - `number`
-    - The vehicle fuel level, can be obtained using client functions like `GetVehicleFuelLevel`.
+    - The fuel level of the vehicle, can be obtained using client functions like `GetVehicleFuelLevel`.

 - **body** _(optional)_
   - `number`
-    - The vehicle body health, can be obtained using client functions like `GetVehicleBodyHealth`.
+    - The body health of hte vehicle, can be obtained using client functions like `GetVehicleBodyHealth`.

 - **engine** _(optional)_
   - `number`
-    - The vehicle engine health, can be obtained using client functions like `GetVehicleEngineHealth`.
+    - The engine health of the vehicle, can be obtained using client functions like `GetVehicleEngineHealth`.

 - **temporary** _(optional)_
   - `boolean`